Satyen123/mcino-Introduction-to-Git-and-GitHub/README.md

 _© 2022 XYZ, Inc._
 This is a bug fix update
-This is a merge test
-This is final merge line
+Final merge line added now